AmadeusITGroup/Assistive-Webdriver/vagrant/win10-chromium-nvda/README.md

 ./createVM.sh
 ```

-If everything goes well, when the build is finished, you should have a virtualbox virtual machine called "win10-chromium-nvda" with a snapshot called "nvda" that is ready to be used for testing with assistive-webdriver, with [this configuration file](./vm-config.json).
+If everything goes well, when the build is finished, you should have a virtualbox virtual machine called "win10-chromium-nvda" with three snapshots called "noscreenreader", "nvda" and "jaws" that are ready to be used for testing with assistive-webdriver, with [this configuration file](./vm-config.json).